 Introduction

-Batch processing is one of the sort-after requirements for data engineering roles and getting a data engineering project running batch processing on the cloud can be time consuming.
-This tutorial covers some core components of batch processing you can apply to your projects in no time.
+Batch processing is one of the sort-after requirements for data engineering roles and getting a data engineering project running batch processing on the cloud can be time-consuming.
+This tutorial covers some core batch-processing components you can apply to your projects.

 Objective

-Lets assume you work for a bank as a data engineer and you have been tasked to create a batch processing workflow that tracks the number of loans in each loan category of the bank every day.
+Let's assume you work for a bank as a data engineer and have been tasked to create a batch-processing workflow that tracks the number of loans in each bank loan category daily.
 Using your experience as a data engineer you need to make the loan tracker metric data available to both decision-makers and end users.

 Setup